Soil for Microgreens – Which Media is the Best?

 The mix is sterilized; not sure how that works with the bacteria and fungi.
 We’ll research this more and let you know.

 Happy Frog Potting Soil

-Happy Frog is produced by Fox Farms and is a peat moss based soil mix.
-We purchase a 2 cubic foot bag of Happy Frog to use in our always on-going microgreen tests.
+Fox Farms produce Happy Frog and is a peat moss-based soil mix.
+We purchase a two cubic-foot bag of Happy Frog for our ongoing microgreen tests.
 We bought the bag from a hydroponic supply store for $20.

 Happy Frog Ingredients

 - earthworm castings,

 Soil Type Summary